quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Limit Increment {#stream-limit-increment}

-An endpoint limits the number of concurrently active incoming streams by limiting the maximum stream ID.
-An initial value is set in the transport parameters (see {{transport-parameter-definitions}}) and is subsequently increased by MAX_STREAM_ID frames (see {{frame-max-stream-id}}).
+An endpoint limits the number of concurrently active incoming streams.
+An initial value is set in the transport parameters (see
+{{transport-parameter-definitions}}) and is subsequently increased by MAX_STREAMS frames (see {{frame-max-streams}}).
+Separate limits apply to bidirectional and unidirectional streams.

-As with stream and connection flow control, this document leaves when and how many streams to make available to a peer via MAX_STREAM_ID to implementations, but offers a few considerations.
-MAX_STREAM_ID frames constitute minimal overhead, while withholding MAX_STREAM_ID frames can prevent the peer from using the available parallelism.
+As with stream and connection flow control, this document leaves when and how many streams to make available to a peer via MAX_STREAMS to implementations.

-The STREAM_ID_BLOCKED frame ({{frame-stream-id-blocked}}) can be used to signal a shortage of available streams.
-Implementations will likely want to increase the maximum stream ID as peer-initiated streams close.
+The STREAMS_BLOCKED frame ({{frame-streams-blocked}}) can be used to signal a shortage of available streams.
+Implementations could use this as a signal to send a MAX_STREAMS frame with an updated limit.

 # Connections {#connections}